lukes3315/mapillary_fusion/README.md

   Running setup.py install for mapillary-tools ... done Successfully installed mapillary-tools-0.2.0
 ```
+Confirm with the "Successfully" written at the end.
 All done !
 Lets get to it!

 ## Usage: